Industry Satellite Symposia

 • Case 2: HPV-Negative / Smoking-Associated LA-HNSCC After CRT

-• Optimizing Multidisciplinary Care: Surveillance & Toxicity Management Pathways
+• Optimizing Multidisciplinary Care: Surveillance and Toxicity Management Pathways

 • Investigational Horizon: Emerging Consolidation Strategies